CVE-2026-22200

 What it is and why it matters

 osTicket is an open source help desk and ticketing system that converts email, web forms, and API calls into tracked support tickets.
 It provides core help desk capabilities including ticket queues, SLA rules, assignment and filtering, canned responses, a knowledge base, email piping, and basic reporting.
 The platform is commonly self-hosted by organizations seeking a lightweight, low-cost support solution.
-There are thousands of Internet-facing installations of osTicket.

 In its default configuration, osTicket permits anonymous ticket submission, anonymous ticket viewing, and user self-registration, enabling any attacker to exploit this vulnerability to access potentially sensitive files from the osTicket server, including configuration details such as database credentials and secret key material.
 If the host is also vulnerable to CVE-2024-2961 (CNEXT), an attacker could additionally execute arbitrary code and compromise the system.